-The Public Safety Communications Supervisor shall be provided with eighty (80) hours of Administrative Leave per fiscal year.
+The Public Safety Communications Supervisor shall be provided with 40 hours of Administrative Leave on January 1st and 40 hours of Administrative Leave on July 1st of each year. eighty (80) hours of Administrative Leave per fiscal year.
 Unused leave will be cashed out at the end of the fiscal year.
-Administrative Leave will be prorated on the employee's hire date.
+Administrative Leave will be prorated based on the employee's hire date.